giantswarm/prometheus-rules/README.md

 An alert with a source label will define the conditions under which the target label is effective.
 For example, if an alert with the "outside_working_hours" label were to fire, all other alerts having the corresponding target label, i.e "cancel_if_outside_working_hours" would be inhibited.

-This is possible thanks to the alertmanager config file stored in the Prometheus-Meta-operator which defines the target/source labels coupling.
+This is possible thanks to the alertmanager config file stored in the [observability-operator](https://github.com/giantswarm/observability-operator/blob/main/helm/observability-operator/files/alertmanager/alertmanager.yaml.helm-template) which defines the target/source labels coupling.

 This is what we call the inhibition dependency chain.